-The Integrates Model for Relating Psychology and Christianity:
+The Integrated Model for Relating Psychology and Christianity:

 Paul D. Ackerman